DaanDemaecker/DaanDemaecker.github.io/Projects/VulkanRenderer.md

 <img src="../Content/VulkanRenderer3D.gif" alt="drawing"/>

 ## Motivation
 While studying Game Development at Digital Arts and Entertainment in Kortrijk, Belgium, I followed a Graphics Programming class.
 We made a self-made software rasterizer and a DirectX rasterizer in this class.
-These were later combined and can be found on my GitHub.
+These were later [combined](https://github.com/DaanDemaecker/DualRasterizer) and can be found on my GitHub.
 This made me look into more rendering APIs and I landed on Vulkan to make my own Renderer.
-This renderer is also integrated into my self-made engine, as my engine project grew, this project became more of a testing ground for Vulkan.
+This renderer is also integrated into my [self-made engine](https://github.com/DaanDemaecker/D3D-Lite-Engine), as my engine project grew, this project became more of a testing ground for Vulkan.

 ## Initial goals
-I wanted to deepen my understanding of graphics programming and in the long run, build a small engine that I built myself from the ground up.
+I wanted to deepen my understanding of graphics programming and in the long run, build a small engine that I built myself from scratch.
 I wanted to create a renderer completely by myself (with the help of tutorials but no starting project) as a challenge to see how far I could get.

 # Vulkan renderer 3D
-## Curren capabilities
+## Current capabilities
 - ***Model loading***
 3D model can be loaded from .obj files and displayed on screen.